Miami metropolitan area: Climate

 During winter, dry air often dominates as dew points are often very low.
 Average daily high temperatures across South Florida during the winter are around 74–77 °F. Although daily highs can sometimes reach 82–85 °F even in January and February.
 Daily low temperatures during the winter are generally around 55–63 °F. Each winter, cold fronts occasionally make their way down to the northern Bahamas and South Florida.
 As a result, daytime high temperatures in South Florida may only reach around 65 °F or cooler.

-When this occurs low temperatures can dip into the 40s during the early morning hours before quickly warming-up toward late morning/early afternoon.
+When this occurs, low temperatures can dip into the 40s during the early morning hours before quickly warming-up toward late morning/early afternoon.
 It is rare for temperatures to drop below 40 °F, however, low temperatures at or around 35 °F have occurred some years.
 South Florida only experiences these cold spells about twice each winter and they typically only last a day or two before temperatures return to the mid 70s.
 On average South Florida is frost-free, although there can be a light frost in the inland communities about once every decade.

-Hurricane season officially runs from June 1 through November 30, although hurricanes can develop outside that period.
-The most likely time for South Florida to be hit is during the peak of the Cape Verde season, mid-August through the end of September.
-Due to its location between two major bodies of water known for tropical activity, South Florida is also statistically the most likely major area to be struck by a hurricane in the world, trailed closely by Nassau, Bahamas, and Havana, Cuba.
-Many hurricanes have affected the metropolis, including Betsy in 1965, Andrew in 1992, Irene in 1999, Hurricanes Katrina and Wilma in 2005, and Irma in 2017.
+Hurricane season officially runs from June 1 to November 30, although hurricanes can develop outside that period.
+The most likely time for South Florida to be hit is during the peak of the Cape Verde season, mid-August to the end of September.
+Due to its location between two major bodies of water known for tropical activity, South Florida is statistically the most likely major area to be struck by a hurricane in the world, trailed closely by Nassau, Bahamas, and Havana, Cuba.
+Many hurricanes have affected Miami, including Betsy in 1965, Andrew in 1992, Irene in 1999, Hurricanes Katrina and Wilma in 2005, and Irma in 2017.
 In addition, a tropical depression in October 2000 passed over the city, causing record rainfall and flooding.
 Locally, the storm is credited as the No Name Storm of 2000, though the depression went on to become Tropical Storm Leslie upon entering the Atlantic Ocean.